dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 forms.
 And, finally, if that awareness develops sufficient cognizance of the metaphysical laws of physics to be capable of transfiguring the material realm to maximize information processing, then at last, the universe can totally virtualize itself within itself.

-> Turtles allllllll the way down.
+Turtles all the way down.

 And finally, that astral vortex can accelerate towards eternal convergence with the all-encompassing and innumerably complex